Olomouc Synagogue: Torah scrolls

-Two Torah scrolls were salvaged and moved to a repository in Prague.
-They were among the more than 1,500 sent to the Jewish Museum in Prague in 1942 for safekeeping.
-In the early 1960s, British lawyer and philanthropist Ralph Yablon purchased the scrolls from the Czechoslovak government and donated them to London's Westminster Synagogue, which established the Memorial Scrolls Trust that loaned them to synagogues around the world, with most going to U.S. synagogues.
+Three Torah scrolls were sipped to the Jewish Museum Prague in 1942.
+In the early 1963 British lawyer and philanthropist Ralph Yablon purchased the scrolls from the Czechoslovak government and donated them to London's Westminster Synagogue, which established the Memorial Scrolls Trust that loaned them to synagogues around the world, with most going to U.S. synagogues.
 In 1970 one of the scrolls was loaned to Peninsula Sinai Congregation in Foster City, California, where it was used for religious services.

-The Olomouc Jewish community was reborn after being decimated by the Nazis, and in 2016 they contacted the Peninsula Sinai Congregation to request the return of its scroll.
-Damage to its Hebrew lettering has made it unfit, or "unkosher," for use in religious ceremonies in recent years.
-The Peninsula Sinai Congregation community, led by Rabbi Corey Helfand, had the scroll restored by sofer (scribe) Rabbi Moshe Druin.
-In October 2017, Rabbi Helfand, Cantor Doron Shapira, Linda Oberstein, Steve Lipman, Ron and Liz Mester, and Andrea Hawksley and Andy Lutomirski, accompanied Torah back to its home in Olomouc, where they were also joined by Rabbi Druin.
-At a ceremony on 22 October 2017, the last letters were restored, and the scroll was festively installed in the Jewish prayer room on the occasion of the Jewish Culture Days in Olomouc.
-It was the first Torah returned out of the 1,500 Bohemian and Moravian scrolls that are stored outside the Czech Republic.
+The Olomouc Jewish community was reborn after being decimated by the Nazis, and in 2016 they contacted the Memorial Scrolls Trust (MST) to allocate a Czech scroll to them, preferably from Olomouc.
+As Peninsula Sinai Congregation had two Czech scrolls, they agreed to return the Olomouc one which was not in use, to the MST so it could be allocated to the new Olomouc community.
+The Peninsula Sinai Congregation community, had the scroll restored and in October 2017, Rabbi Helfand, Cantor Doron Shapira, Linda Oberstein, Steve Lipman, Ron and Liz Mester, and Andrea Hawksley and Andy Lutomirski, accompanied Torah to Olomouc, where they were also joined by Rabbi Druin.
+At a ceremony on 22 October 2017, the last letters were restored, the scroll was formally allocated on indefinite loan to the community by Jeffrey Ohrenstein chairman of the Memorial Scrolls Trust and festively installed in the Jewish prayer room on the occasion of the Jewish Culture Days in Olomouc.
+It was the first of 1,564 Bohemian and Moravian scrolls in the Memorial Scrolls Trust collection to be allocated on loan to a Czech community.
+Since then, a fully restored scroll has been allocated to Ec Chajim, a progressive community in Prague led by Rabbi David Max and a non-kossher scroll to the community in Liberec.